Home Insurance

 These days, insurance companies use algorithms to weigh factors such as the type of claim and payout amount, as well as an array of other considerations when determining just how much someone’s premiums should rise after a claim.

 “The complexity has grown,” says Matt Alston, cofounder of SurexDirect.
 “In the past, it was a simple yes or no to whether a claim was filed.
-Now, companies are employing more sophisticated approaches.
-They want to know the type of claim and payout amount.
-Five years ago, it was more straightforward.
-Now, if it’s a $2,000 water claim because a water heater blew out versus a $30,000 hail claim, the difference significantly affects the premium.”
+Now, companies want to know the type of claim and payout amount.
+A $2,000 water heater issue versus a $30,000 hail claim — that difference significantly affects the premium.”

 Related: Three home insurance endorsements to consider based on where you live

-Another factor is a customer’s credit score, which can change at any moment.
+Another variable is a customer’s credit score, which can change at any time — adding yet another layer of unpredictability.

-“So, it’s making brokers’ jobs harder to say, ‘This is exactly how much your price would go up next year,’” adds Alston.
+“So, it’s making brokers’ jobs harder to say, ‘This is exactly how much your price would go up next year,’” Alston adds.

 Peril scores — e.g. home location, claim types — aren’t the only determinants of premiums.
 It’s also about how many claims you’ve made in the past.